veilchen-web/veilchen/docs/tutorial_app.rst

 During development, all pages will be available on ``localhost`` only, but later on it will be shown how to adapt the application for a "real" server, including how to use with Apache's mod_wsgi.

-Bottle will do the routing and format the output, with the help of templates.
+Veilchen will do the routing and format the output, with the help of templates.
 The items of the list will be stored inside a SQLite database.
 Reading and  writing the database will be done by Python code.

 We will end up with an application with the following pages and functionality: